 - Charms: Harpoonist GCs; resist GC/SC with vita/FHR

 A2 is the clear choice.
-Nightmare Offensive for the Might aura is less helpful because the AR issues limit value to the Zon (but help make the Merc tankier).
-Defiance is also a solid choice, but I’d probably lean toward Might to boost Merc’s damage (and therefore leeching).
+Nightmare Offensive for the Might aura is less helpful for this build because the AR issues limit value to the Zon (but help make the Merc tankier).
+Defiance and Holy Freeze are also a solid choice, but I’d probably lean toward Might to boost Merc’s damage (and therefore leeching).

 Early game is generally driven by the Savage Polearm Recipe, hoping for a Partizan that can be rerolled with chipped gem recipe to get 2 open sockets that can accommodate -15% requirements jewels that have hopefully dropped.
 With some + strength gear, he can often equip such a weapon when the weapon becomes equip-able based on the Merc’s level.
 Before that, a gambled Pike works well.